by: Mary Cline, PCMA SE Membership Volunteer & Chris Colbert, Director of Membership

 You could be next…

-This month, the Spotlight is on Jordan D. Clark, Vice President of Sales, Caesars Entertainment.
+This month, the Spotlight is on Jordan D. Clark, VP of Sales, Caesars Entertainment.

 How many years have you been in the events/hospitality industry?